ahmedammar619/Event-RAG/README.md

 # Vewoz Moderation System | MASCON

-Volunteer moderator coordination platform for the MASCON Annual Event in Chicago.
-This platform helps coordinate volunteer moderators across event sessions with automated scheduling and assignment.
+Volunteer coordination platform for the MASCON Annual Event in Chicago.
+This platform helps coordinate volunteers across event sessions with automated scheduling and assignment.

 ## Table of Contents